Florencio Fernández: Background

-Florencio Fernández was mentally ill, suffering from delusions and hallucinations that made him firmly believe that he was a vampire (he was possibly schizophrenic), in addition to having a sexual attraction to blood.
+Florencio Fernández was mentally ill, suffering from delusions and hallucinations that made him firmly believe that he was a vampire (he was possibly schizophrenic), in addition to having a sexual attraction to blood (Renfield's syndrome).
 From a young age he began living in the streets because his family abandoned him.
 At the time of his arrest he was living in a cave adjacent to the community, suffering from photophobia.

 Modus operandi

-He stalked his victim for several days, made sure she was alone at home, and taking advantage of the hot spring or summer nights, when residents left their windows open during the night, he entered the house through them.
+He stalked his victim for several days, made sure his victim was alone at home, and taking advantage of the hot spring or summer nights, when residents left their windows open during the night, he entered the house through them.

-While his victim slept, Fernández beat her.
-He would then bite her neck, sometimes reaching to dissect the trachea and the carotid; this mirrored the rumor that he drank the blood of his victims.
+While his victim slept, Fernández beat them.
+He would then bite their neck, sometimes reaching to dissect the trachea and the carotid; this mirrored the rumor that he drank the blood of his victims.
 He would finally leave the victim to bleed to death, if they hadn't died already.
 He was known for killing Camila Monreal, of Mexico.

 Apprehension, imprisonment and death

-Fernández was arrested on February 14, 1960 at the age of 25; the press described the police investigation as "picturesque", since it took place in the cave where he lived.
+Fernández was arrested on February 14, 1960, at the age of 25; the press described the police investigation as "picturesque", since it took place in the cave where he lived.
 Fernández did not resist arrest until the police led him out of the cave and into the sunlight.

 He was declared insane and confined in a psychiatric institution, where he died of natural causes a few years later.